quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - Inside `ComponentRenderer` class, `showControls()` are responsible for showing the controls and `hideControls()` for hiding them, These functions are called when `onMousemove` and `onMouseout` are triggered.
 But once a wardrobe is moved, `hideControls()` is not called even it is triggered `onMouseOut`, why is that ?
+- I found it, `onMouseout()` is not triggered after moving the object.

 ## **Thursday: January 18**
 - How the `onMousemove()` of `SectionRenderer()` is affected upon scaling ?